7 Best Zapier Alternatives in 2026 (Cheaper, Simpler, or AI-Native)

 What is the cheapest Zapier alternative?

 Activepieces offers a free cloud-hosted tier with no per-task limits for basic use. n8n is free to self-host with only infrastructure costs.
-Make is significantly cheaper than Zapier on an operations-per-dollar basis. alfred_ at $24.99/month flat is the cheapest option for individual professionals who want autonomous AI management of email, tasks, and calendar without any per-task fees.
+Make is significantly cheaper than Zapier on an operations-per-dollar basis. alfred_ at a flat rate is the cheapest option for individual professionals who want autonomous AI management of email, tasks, and calendar without any per-task fees.

 Is Make better than Zapier?